-Each DNA sample is vortexed to ensure rapid and efficient mixing so that a representative aliquot can be pipetted up and used in testing.

-Each DNA sample is centrifuged to collect the sample to the bottom of the tube, enabling it to be accurately pipetted.
-Centrifuging the sample also helps to prevent contamination through the release of aerosols and splash contamination from the tube when opened.
+- Vortexed to ensure rapid and efficient mixing so that a representative aliquot can be pipetted up and used in testing. - Centrifuged to collect the sample to the bottom of the tube, enabling it to be accurately pipetted.
+Also helps to prevent contamination through the release of aerosols and splash contamination from the tube when opened.